sanderfoobar/streaminfo/README.md

 A Python script to retreive information from shoutcast and icecast streams.
 It supports 3 outputs: raw/json/totals.

-Look in the file 'service' to add streams
+Look in the file 'streams' to add streams